 During Carola's tenure at Neighbors Link, the number of programs offered and individuals served has more than doubled.
 She is now also focusing on strategically replicating the Neighbors Link programs and model in interested communities to further our mission of healthy integration of the whole community.

-She serves as a Trustee on the Board of Directors of Northern Westchester Hospital and is a board member of the National Council of Workforce Development and Non Profit Westchester.
+She serves as a Trustee on the Board of Directors of Northern Westchester Hospital and is a board member of the National Council for Workforce Education and Non Profit Westchester.